Is chiropractic safe?

 How long or often will I need to see my chiropractor?

 A question that is probably most frequently asked in any therapists office.
-At Mind Your Spine Chiropractic our first a foremost focus is to get you out of pain; Acute pain Management.
+At Mind Your Spine Chiropractic our first and foremost focus is to get you out of pain; Acute pain Management.
 We then will endeavour to educate you on the areas you can improve in order to minimise the chance of a relapse, including advice and exercise recommendation.
 Once you are out of pain, or considerably improved, we then give you the option of one of 2 paths.
 First path a maintenance path, where prevention is better than cure.
 Your treatment frequency will be determined co-operatively and is normally anywhere between 1 and 3 months.
 The Second path is “if it ain’t broke don’t fix it”, meaning we will see you the next time you have any aggravation of your pain.
 Either way, we want you to make that choice yourself.

 Your Sleep - Buying the right mattress